Office of the Registrar

 Senior: A student who has earned 91 to 125 (or more) semester hours of acceptable college credit.

 - How do I declare/change my major/minor?

 Log into MyCSU with your ID and Pin number.
 Go to the Student tab and click Forms to complete the online major/minor change.
-You may also go to Student Success Center located in Thurmond Center to complete a major/minor change.
+You may also go to Student Success Center located in Student Center to complete a major/minor change.

 - What is a degree audit/advising worksheet?